Monday, April 20, 2026

 return "mark_resolved"

 The broader lesson: conditional edges in LangGraph are only as reliable as their routing logic.
-If you're parsing LLM output to make routing decisions — which you almost always are — be extremely explicit about the format you expect.
+If you are parsing LLM output to make routing decisions, be extremely explicit about the format you expect.
 Use Pydantic models for structured output, or use LangGraph's built-in ToolNode pattern where the LLM makes routing decisions via tool calls rather than free-text parsing.

 LangGraph vs CrewAI vs AutoGen vs Raw Chains